kataras/iris/versioning/README.md

 Grouping routes by version is possible as well.

 Using the `versioning.NewGroup(version string) *versioning.Group` function you can create a group to register your versioned routes.
-The `versioning.RegisterGroups(r iris.Party, groups ...*versioning.Group)` must be called in the end in order to register the routes to a specific `Party`.
+The `versioning.RegisterGroups(r iris.Party, versionNotFoundHandler iris.Handler, groups ...*versioning.Group)` must be called in the end in order to register the routes to a specific `Party`.

 ```go
 app := iris.New()